So, how do you feel about China, specifically Beijing?

 Location: No.44 Jingshanxi Street, Xicheng District

-How to get there: Get out at the Shichahai Station, existing in Subway Line 8, then take a taxi to the park.
+How to get there: Get out at the Shichahai Station on Subway Line 8, then take a taxi to the park.

 Price: Around $9

-Located next to the Forbidden City, Jingshan Park is among the best things to do in Beijing which makes you feel very lived-in.
-The park offers the best view of the hot tourist attractions in the Chinese capital.
+Located next to the Forbidden City, Jingshan Park is among Beijing’s best things to do.
+It feels very lived-in and offers the best view of the hot tourist attractions in the Chinese capital.

 Why should you visit Jingshan Park?

-This spot leads to charm and tranquillity as opposed to the advanced smart buildings of Beijing.
-Massive wild spaces cover the whole park, you will spend hours relaxing and strolling through calm passages.
-It’s a perfect place to keep away from the noise of more-visited cities in China.
+This spot offers charm and tranquillity, unlike Beijing’s advanced intelligent buildings.
+Massive wild spaces cover the whole park; you will spend hours relaxing and strolling through calm passages.
+It’s a perfect place to escape the noise of more-visited cities in China.

 Through your walking tour, you will find groups of people singing all over the park and local bands playing traditional musical instruments.
 Also, you can climb up one of the five artificial hilltops to take in a beautiful view of the Forbidden City.

-And because Beijing is Beijing, and definitely so, all old-world knowledge and new-world energy peppered with nature and history, don’t forget to head to the tea room on the east side of the park.
-You will be at the highest point of the city making the sunset sight can not be missed.
+And because Beijing is Beijing, and so, all old-world knowledge and new-world energy peppered with nature and history, don’t forget to head to the tea room on the east side of the park.
+You will be at the city’s highest point, and the sunset sight can not be missed.

-We advise you to ask a local guide to help you discover the history brimming with every nook of the park which served as a strong fortress against the evil spirits, as people thought in the past.
+We advise you to ask a local guide to help you discover the park’s history, which is brimming with every nook and cranny and is a strong fortress against evil spirits, as people thought in the past.

 Things to do:

-• Make no mistake, Jingshan Park will take you on a short walking tour but make time to explore the zigzagging paths of the park.
+- Make no mistake: Jingshan Park will take you on a short walking tour, but make time to explore the park’s zigzagging paths.

-• Explore the temples inside the park oozing with history and interesting stories.
+- Explore the temples inside the park, which are oozing with history and exciting stories.

 Things not to do:

-• Not to go there without your passport.
-You will be unable to get the ticket without showing your passport.
+- It would help if you did not go there without your passport.
+You will not be able to get the ticket without showing it.

-• Don’t forget to make a booking call the day before coming to this park.
-Sometimes, things will turn out to be complicated in China.
+- Remember to make a booking call the day before coming to this park.
+Sometimes, things turn out to be complicated in China.
 You just need to be ready for all scenarios.

-• Don’t come here in the afternoon or on weekends, the park is always packed and you will most likely be unable to find a place in the drum tower to watch a 360-degree view of Beijing.
+- Don’t come here in the afternoon or on weekends; the park is always packed, and you will most likely be unable to find a place in the drum tower to see a 360-degree view of Beijing.

-Pro tip: As Beijing is a city that lives and breathes in its streets, head to Jingshan Park before 9:00 a.m. to witness the morning routines of Chinese people including dancing, singing, jogging, or playing kick-shuttlecock, a very famous traditional activity in China.
+Pro tip: Beijing is a city that lives and breathes in its streets.
+Head to Jingshan Park before 9:00 a.m. to witness the morning routines of Chinese people, including dancing, singing, jogging, or playing kick-shuttlecock, a famous traditional activity in China.

 Where to Stay in Beijing?

 The concept of travelling has evolved significantly over the last few years.
-It’s not about the country you will head to; it’s also about the type of accommodation.
+It’s not about the country you will head to; it’s also about the accommodation type.
 It would help if you felt comfy and laid-back at your lodging.
 At the same time, you want to stay close to places where you can feel and see the different aspects of culture, whether in its cobbled streets or local bars, restaurants, pizzerias, and galleries that dot neighbourhoods where residents live.

-When you are reading about every area or district you could stay in; your travelling experience will be much better as you will be spending plenty of time frequenting the attractions around without having to worry about transportation or your budget.
+When you read about every area or district you could stay in, your travelling experience will be much better.
+You will spend plenty of time frequenting the attractions around you without worrying about transportation or your budget.

-Here we are going to review the best neighbourhoods to stay in Beijing for the best vacation ever.
+Here, we will review the best neighbourhoods in Beijing for the best vacation ever.

 Qianmen Street

 Conventionally located in the Dongcheng district, The cherry on this particularly addictive cake is the background history of the place, the last remaining of Old Beijing.
 You will be so close to the most attractions in the city, like the Forbidden City, Tian’anmen Square, and other ancient streets, to find many boutiques, local markets, and so on.
-You will not get a stunning scene from your hotel window, but you will pay for the hot location, so the hotels here could be slightly expensive, but it’s a great deal to stay close to the city landmarks.
+You will not get a stunning scene from your hotel window, but you will pay for the hot location.
+The hotels here could be slightly expensive, but staying close to city landmarks is excellent.

 Best Hotels for families: